sarathy-partha/finiteloop-gatsby-netlifyCMS-ReactJS/src/settings/global.md

 ---
 templateKey: global-settings
-siteTitle: finiteloop Consulting and Solutions - finite minds, infinite ideas, right solution
+siteTitle: finiteloop Consulting and Solutions
 siteUrl: 'https://finiteloop.io'
 siteDescription: 'finiteloop Consulting and Solutions - We are a boutique consulting firm focusing on experience design and highly scalable technical architecture.
 We help you scale'
 logo: /img/flLogo.png